-If you’re fully vaccinated, proof of full vaccination from all three U.S.-approved vaccines (Pfizer, Moderna, or Johnson & Johnson) will get you into Iceland.
+If you’re fully vaccinated, proof of full vaccination from all three U.S.-approved vaccines (Pfizer, Moderna, or Johnson & Johnson) will get you into Iceland, along with a pre-flight covid test.
 Travelers can present a paper or electronic certificate as proof for entry, according to Iceland’s regulations for entry.
 That means your standard Centers for Disease Control and Prevention (CDC) vaccination card is just fine.

-You’ll also be required to be tested for COVID-19 upon arrival (at no expense) regardless of your vaccination status.
+If you are not fully vaccinated, meaning it’s been less than 14 days since your last shot, you’ll also be required to be tested for COVID-19 upon arrival at no expense.
 You’ll have to quarantine until results are in, for just a few hours or up to a day until results come back.
 In our experience, it took just a few hours to get these results back.

 It’s much harder to get into Iceland if you don’t have proof of vaccination.
 You’ll need to first take a negative COVID-19 test no more than 72 hours before arriving in Iceland, where you’ll be tested a second time.
 Then you’ll be required to quarantine for five days, get a third test, and exit quarantine if you get another negative result.